 When you choose a cleaning product, the best question to ask yourself is – is it safe to apply to your own skin?
 Because anything that is too harsh on you will also be too harsh for your pleather.
 Harsh products will dry it out and cause its surface to break.

-Next, when the general cleaning is done, get another soft cloth and top it off with a wipe of mild detergent.
+Next, when the general cleaning is done, get another clean cloth and top it off with a wipe of mild detergent.
 The cleaning product that you used is not supposed to stay on the surface for long periods of time.
 And if you have a faux leather conditioner, use this one instead.

 Always remember that mild, regular cleaning is the best way to take care of your pleather.
 And not only do it when it gets stained.